Summary

 The holidays are always so magical throughout Walt Disney World Resort, but it doesn't quite feel like the holidays until we visit Magic Kingdom Park.
 The entrance and Main Street, U.S.A. are decked out in decor along with the larger-than-life tree in Town Square.
-Jingle Cruise makes its festive holiday return, as well as alternating projections on Cinderella Castle.
+Jingle Cruise makes its festive holiday return, as well as a brand-new "Frozen" themed show at Cinderella Castle.
 Plus, Mickey's Very Merry Christmas Party dazzles on select nights.
 There's no place like home for the holidays — here's everything to know about Christmas at Magic Kingdom!

 Overview of Christmas at Magic Kingdom

 Magic Kingdom will continue to be a winter wonderland generally through Dec.
-31. With the 50th anniversary of Disney World hoppening this year, this holiday season will likely be even busier than normal.
-Psst — if you haven’t already gotten your tickets and secured your reservations, hop to it soon before Disney Park Passes are completely booked this holiday season!
+31. Psst — if you haven’t already gotten your tickets and hotel, hop to it soon before Disney Park Passes are completely booked this holiday season!

 Christmas Decorations at Magic Kingdom

-Most decor appears on Nov.
-1 as the transition from Halloween into the holidays practically hoppens overnight, as garland with giant red bows quickly replaces all of the pumpkin wreaths.
+Most decor appeared on Nov.
+2 as the transition from Halloween into the holidays practically hoppens overnight, as garland with giant red bows quickly replaces all of the pumpkin wreaths.
 The rest of the decor appears a few days later as the iconic Christmas tree rises above the rooftops of Main Street, while toy soldier statues keep watch nearby.

 You’ll find most of the Christmas decor as soon as you walk into Main Street, U.S.A — the iconic Christmas tree, along with toy soldier statues, wreaths and garland galore.
 Snow falling on Main Street, U.S.A. is a staple and returns during Mickey's Very Merry Christmas Party.
 While the castle hub and Main Street are quite festive, you won't find many other decorations in the rest of the park.